1. Knowledge Base

 This Article will inform the process we take to activate SSO on your Canto

-We provide all the information and steps involved when it comes to setting up Single Sign On for streamlining the Single Sign On process (SSO).
+We provide all the information and steps involved when it comes to setting up Single Sign On to streamline the Single Sign On process (SSO).

-When databasics contact Canto Support, they require customers to answer the below questions for configuration set up.
+When databasics contact Canto Support, they require customers to answer the questions below for the configuration set-up.

-1. What identity provider (IDP) are you using, e. g.
-ADFS, Azure or G-Suite?
-(Azure AD, Hybrid Sign on)
+1. What identity provider (IDP) are you using?

 3. Do you want to manage Canto roles for your IDP users within your IDP or in Canto?